Due to the disruption caused by COVID-19, student reporting deadlines have been extended for schools if required.

 - The original deadline of Friday 26 June for schools to provide student reports to parents and carers has been extended to the second week of Term 3, Friday 23 July for schools if required.

-- Schools must upload teacher judgments for achievement standards for each curriculum area taught in the reporting cycle in (login required) by Wednesday 28 July.
+- Schools must upload teacher judgments for achievement standards for each curriculum area taught in the reporting cycle in (staff login required) by Wednesday 28 July.

 All Victorian government schools must now use the new Victorian Curriculum F-10 English as an Additional Language (EAL) curriculum for EAL students and report directly against the Victorian Curriculum F-10 achievement standards.
 Refer to .